wangxiaoq/ThreadPool/README.md

 ## Demonstration

-example.c ino the repository is an example of how to use the thread pool.
+example.c into the repository is an example of how to use the thread pool.

 ```
 /*